 Sargent House is not a cold building in the middle of the city, adorned with pretentious portraits of musicians and executives.
 Nor an ostentatious office where a businessman in an old-fashioned tie waits anxiously for the next hit on the radio.

-Sargent House is a cozy house in the hills of Los Angeles with a black and white rustic style that has become the center of activities and the record company of artists like Deafheaven, Chelsea Wolfe, and of course, Emma Ruth Rundle.
+Sargent House is a cozy house in the hills of Los Angeles with a black and white rustic style that has become the center of activities and the record company that supports artists like Deafheaven, Chelsea Wolfe, and of course, Emma Ruth Rundle.

-Its policy of “no submissions” and the music smell of its owner Cathy Pellow make possible the match between several musicians and bands that play different genres but their sound, aesthetics, and essence are intertwined in a brotherhood of indie cult.
+Its policy of «no submissions» and the music smell of its owner Cathy Pellow make possible the match between several musicians and bands that play different genres but their sound, aesthetics, and essence are intertwined in a brotherhood of music creation.

 Emma Ruth and her colleagues at Sargent House are part of a changing and overwhelming music industry, however, she feels grateful to be where she belongs.

 “Music business seems to change every week but thinking about business, while important, is the most stressful part of being an artist (other than touring).
 I feel lucky to be in the hands of the great folks at Sargent House.
 Cathy Pellow is like family to me and I owe her everything.
 Same for Marc Jetton”.

 While touring is what Emma finds most stressful at times, she loves the idea of visiting our Latin American continent someday.